 - Bring a brief boil, then reduce heat to a low.

-- Maintain a low gentle boil until chicken becomes tender enough to fall apart easily when polked with a fork, approximately 3 hours staring occasionally.
+- Maintain a low gentle boil until chicken becomes tender enough to fall apart easily.
+This takes approximately 3 hours, stirring occasionally.
 Remove the onion halves and bay leaves after the first 2 hours.
 Liquid will cook down a bit and thicken.
 During these 3 hours you can get creative with the amount of salt, liquid smoke or sofrito to your liking.

 - Briefly transfer tender chicken to a counter to complete the pulled chicken breast.
 Use a fork to gently pull apart the chicken into shreds.
 Return chicken to liquid, stir in olive oil and keep warm.